Sparkrock 365 logo

 By default, the reports you can view in Excel are designed to help you analyze the current year.
 The Income Statement report is an exception, however.
 That report lets you filter the data to include previous years in your analyses.

-Getting the Overview and the Details in Excel
+Get the overview and the details in Excel

 In the Business Manager and Accountant Role Centers, the Reports action lets you choose the financial statements to view in Excel.
 When you choose a statement, it will be opened in Excel or Excel Online.
 An add-in connects the data to Business Central.
 However, you have to sign in with the same account that you use with Business Central.
 The following table lists the reports and where they're available.